How do you treat a chalazion? What is a chalazion? What are the different presentations of a chalazion?

 Management:

-• warm soaks ae applied to the lesion four to five times a day
+• Warm soaks ae applied to the lesion four to five times a day

-• topical antibiotic ointment or an antibiotic-steroid ointment is prescribed to be used three times a day to the lesion
+• Topical antibiotic ointment or an antibiotic-steroid ointment is prescribed to be used three times a day to the lesion

-• heat may be applied to the lesions with heated rice-pods or even a microwaved potato!
+• Heat may be applied to the lesions with heated rice-pods or even a microwaved potato!

-• the important thing to remember is to apply pressure on the enlarged Meibomian gland: this pressure allows the contents to become softer and allows egress of the material from the Meibomian gland.
+• The important thing to remember is to apply pressure on the enlarged Meibomian gland: this pressure allows the contents to become softer and allows egress of the material from the Meibomian gland.

-• systemic antibiotics are usually not indicated for simple chalazia.
+• Systemic antibiotics are usually not indicated for simple chalazia.
 These may be prescribed if there is local spread of inflammation into the eyelid with resulting preseptal cellulitis

-• if the gland is inflamed, it is best to incize and drain the lesion via the conjunctival approach.
+• If the gland is inflamed, it is best to incize and drain the lesion via the conjunctival approach.
 If a chalazion is already erupting through the skin of the eyelids, it is reasonable to make the opening on the cutaneous side.
 See our videos which demonstrate the technique of incizing and draining chalazia.
 After incizing and draining chalazia, the patient is asked to continue warm soaks and apply the prescribed ointment three times a day for a week

 Example of a resolving chalazion: nothing needs to be done other than warm soaks.
 The wrinkles skin indicates the resolution of this condition